steniodeassis/airport-queue-modeling/README.md

 # Airport Queue Modeling

-The model simulates the formation of security queues in the airport.
+The model simulates the formation of security queues in the airport using Queueing Theory.
-More about the model is in the PDF attached.
+The model code and analysis are available.